Securities Lending Strategies: Exclusive Valuations and Auction Bids: Auction Strategy

-Hence the equilibrium bid for an actual bidder when he is unsure about the number of rivals he faces is a weighted average of the equilibrium bids in an auction when the number of bidders is known to all. \begin{proof} See Appendix. \end{proof} When bidding for an exclusive, an intermediary, will expect most of the other major players to be bidding as well.
+Hence the equilibrium bid for an actual bidder when he is unsure about the number of rivals he faces is a weighted average of the equilibrium bids in an auction when the number of bidders is known to all.
+(McAfee \& McMillan 1987b) is one of the most well known and early generalizations to allow the number of bidders to be stochastic. \begin{lem} The equilibrium strategy when there is uncertainty about the number of bidders is given by

+\end{lem} When bidding for an exclusive, an intermediary, will expect most of the other major players to be bidding as well.
 Invariably, there will be some drop outs, depending on their recent exclusive bidding activity and some smaller players will show up based on the composition of the portfolio being auctioned.
 It is a reasonable assumption that all of the bidders hold similar beliefs about the distribution of the number of players.
-Hence, for the numerical results, we construct a symmetric discrete distributions of the sort shown in Figure \ref{fig:Variable-Bidders-Symmetric}.
-It is easily shown that it satisfies all the properties of a probability distribution function.
-For simplicity, we use the uniform distribution for the valuations and set $\omega=1$. \begin{prop} The formula for the probability of facing any particular total number of bidders under a symmetric discrete distribution, and the bidding strategy, would be given by,
+Hence, for the numerical results, we construct a symmetric discrete distributions of the sort shown in (Figure \ref{fig:Variable-Bidders-Symmetric}).
+This formulations of a positive symmetric discrete distribution is likely to be followed by the total number of auction participants, and we incorporate this into auction theory results.
+We show that such a distribution satisfies all the properties of a probability distribution function as part of the proof for Lemma \ref{The-formula-for} (Kashyap 2018).
+It is to be noted that this symmetric discrete distribution comes under the family of triangular distributions (End-note \ref{Triangular-Distribution}).
+We can easily come up with variations that can provide discrete asymmetric probabilities.
+For simplicity, we use the uniform distribution for the valuations and set $\omega=1$.
+The below result follows from a bidding strategy that incorporates the use of the discrete symmetric distribution. \begin{lem} The bidding strategy and the formula for the probability of facing any particular total number of bidders under a symmetric discrete distribution would be given by,